SangsooNam/sangsoonam.github.io/_posts/2017-03-13-yaml-vs-json.md

 {% endhighlight %}

 #### Mapping
-You can sepcifiy a key-vapue map using `:`.
+You can specify a key-value map using `:`.
 Each member of the map should be on a new line.

 <p class="code-label">YAML</p>
 {% highlight yaml %}